MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/WordPress.org-built website-connector.md

 ## Custom Setup

-Custom setup is for those admins who want to edit the default values for settings listed in the above table.
-Once you click on the ‘Custom Setup’ option, you will see three additional tabs – Users, Content, and Sync.
+Custom setup is for those admins who want to edit the default values for settings.
+Once you click on the ‘Custom Setup’ option, you could see three other tabs – Users, Content, and Sync.

 ### Users

 **Access permissions**

-Currently only published pages and posts from your WordPress.org-built websites will be indexed.
-All data indexed using the WordPress.org connector will be visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
+Currently only published pages and posts from your WordPress.org-built websites could be indexed.
+All data indexed using the WordPress.org connector is visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.

 ### Data